| Horse Sense #56

 enjoy a unique view of Iron Horse from an insider’s

+perspective… --The editor.]
 Quesadillas, Scary Dogs, and Humility

 By: Matt Benton, Iron Horse

-It seems like only yesterday I had my interview for a summer internship with Iron Horse at the Austin Grill, a nearby restaurant.
+Sales Consultant It seems like only yesterday I had my interview for a summer internship with Iron Horse at the Austin Grill, a nearby restaurant.
 I entered that interview a very cocky college student, convinced that all my years of schooling and my ability to learn quickly would make me a natural computer salesman.
 As I leave Iron Horse to return to school, I realize I still possess little practical technical knowledge about computers and even less about being an effective, trusted sales consultant.
 While this job did bring my ego down a peg or two (which, my mom will tell you, is not necessarily a bad thing), it did open my eyes to a few things that I’d like to share with you, somewhat tongue in cheek.
 In case you are wondering, Tony asked me to write this so you could see a fresh view of Iron Horse.

 I have learned